 Baltimore & Ohio Railroad in Northwestern Maryland

 On our way, we passed by a bridge to the old Baltimore & Ohio Railroad.
-It was somewhat fascinating to see a railroad adjacent to a river, adjacent to a towpath, adjacent to a canal, adjacent to a modern road…lots of ways to get to D.C.!
+It was somewhat fascinating to see a railroad adjacent to a river, adjacent to a towpath, adjacent to a canal, and adjacent to a modern road…lots of ways to get to D.C.!
 I wish I could have walked the entire 180 miles.

 Old National Road

 Leaving Cumberland, we drove through northwestern Maryland along 40-Alt which is also known as old National Road.
 The road, originally an ancient Indian footpath and later used by military, became the nation’s first road in the 1800s when the government widened the path and paved it with broken stone.
 A few mileage markers and an old brick tollhouse still remain.
 In addition, several inns and taverns that once catered to the pioneers in their covered wagons can be found in towns along the way.
-I stopped at The Casselman Hotel and Restaurant for lunch.
+I stopped at The Casselman Inn for lunch.